HiroyukiSakai/Contour/README.md

     Modify the paths as needed.
-5. Execute the following command to make sure, that the static files are in the static/ directory. python manage.py collectstatic
+5. Execute the following command to make sure, that the static files are in the static/ directory.

+    python manage.py collectstatic

+Please take a look at the Django documentation for further details: https://docs.djangoproject.com/en/1.3/.

+Use the following command, if you want to create the source code documentation on your server.

+sphinx-build -b htmml . _build/html/

+You need a working sphinx installation for this (http://sphinx-doc.org).

 ## Known limitations